j-thach000/ppp-stroustrup/NOTES.md

 6. Treat warnings as errors
 7. Write comments liberally, as if explaining the program to someone who has no idea what the code does.
 Also, don't assumme you'll remember.
 8. Prefer \n over std::endl when outputting text to console (easier to embed into text and read quickly)
-9. Favor brace initialization (ex: int a {5}) to disallow narrowing conversion
+9. Favor brace initialization (ex: int a {5}) to disallow narrowing conversion (usually for very important values)
 10. Initialize variables upon creation
 11. Lines no longer than 80 chars
 12. Use the IDE's automatic formatting